In this section we'll explore the

 recv_timeout method of the Radio API.
 As the name implies, this is used to listen for packets.
 The method will block the program execution until a packet is received or the specified timeout has expired.
 We'll continue to use the Dongle in this section; it should be running the

-serial-term application should also be running in the background.
+cargo xtask serial-term should also be running in the background.

 loopback application running on the Dongle will broadcast a radio packet after receiving one over channel 20.
 The contents of this outgoing packet will be the contents of the received one but reversed.